-The End of My Travel Nurse Adventures
+The End of My Travel Nurse Adventures….or so I thought

 Last year I decided to stop travel nursing.
 I accepted a job in Dallas, TX.
-After falling in love, I simply couldn’t leave after my contract had ended.
-It was so exciting though because—I put my name on a lease, bought furniture, signed up for cable and internet; these were mundane, everyday tasks that I hadn’t been able to do during my travel nurse adventures, and they thrilled me.
+After falling in love, I couldn’t leave after my contract had ended.
+It was so exciting, though because—I put my name on a lease, bought furniture, signed up for cable and internet; these were mundane, everyday tasks that I hadn’t been able to do during my travel nurse adventures, and they thrilled me.
 I envisioned myself as Joanna Gaines.

 My overpriced apartment was going to be ridiculously cool and farmhouse chic.
 I had fancy artwork on the walls and trendy pots of succulents (they were fake, of course.
 RIP to all the plants I ever touched).
 I proudly displayed candy in clear glass jars on my bar and hung patio lights on my porch.
-I was convinced that I was going to be so very content because I was finally in one solitary place.
-The problem was my solitary place turned into a solitary confinement.
+I was convinced that I would be so very content because I was finally in one solitary place.
+The problem was my solitary place turned into solitary confinement.

 I was alone and standing still for the first time in years.

 And I felt hopelessly smothered and constricted.
 It felt like I was gasping for breath, but the air wouldn’t come.
 I succumbed to the depression that I been subconsciously running from for years.
 I was unable to lift the weight of my body from the solace of my bed.
 The curtains that Jo-Hannah Gaines had carefully color-matched and picked out were drawn completely shut to block out the light.
 The couches that Jo-Hannah Gaines had excitedly bought were unused and collecting unfolded laundry.
 The flowers that Jo-Hannah Gaines picked out to add that perfect final touch were falling apart and rotting.
 I couldn’t move.
 I couldn’t eat.
 I cried.
 I slept.
 I stayed in solitary confinement for weeks.